Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: CPA Based OW Decoding for ECOC

-CPA is an efficient optimization tool that is good at solving convex optimization problems with large amounts of constraints.
-Its time and storage complexities are irrelevant to the number of the constraints.
+CPA is an efficient optimization tool for those convex optimization problems with large amounts of constraints.
+Its time and storage complexities are irrelevant to the number of constraints.
 In CPA terminology, a problem with a full constraint set is called a master problem \cite{franc2008optimized}, while a problem with only a constraint subset from the full set is called a reduced problem, or a cutting-plane subproblem.
-Generally, CPA begins with a reduced problem that only has an empty working constraint set and then iterates the following two steps: \begin{enumerate}[1)~] \item Solve the reduced problem with the working constraint set. \item Add the most violated constraint at the current solution point from the full set to the working constraint set, so as to form a new reduced problem. \end{enumerate} If the newly generated constraint violates the solution of the reduced problem by no more than $\epsilon$, CPA is stopped, where $\epsilon$ is a user defined cutting-plane solution precision.
-It has been proven that the number of the iterations is upper bounded by $\O(1/\epsilon)$ \cite{teo2007scalable}, which is irrelevant to the training set size $n$.
+Generally, CPA begins with a reduced problem that has only an empty working constraint set, and then iterates the following two steps: (i) solving the reduced problem with the working constraint set; (ii) adding the most violated constraint of the current solution point from the full set to the working constraint set, so as to form a new reduced problem.
+If the new voilated constraint violates the solution of the previous reduced problem by no more than $\epsilon$, CPA is stopped, where $\epsilon$ is a user defined solution precision.
+It has been proven that the number of iterations is upper bounded by $\O(1/\epsilon)$ \cite{teo2007scalable}, which is irrelevant to $n$.